gstolarov/pdf-shrink/README.md

 Aside from scaling images down, the code also re-incodes it as 4 bits/pixel and saves as PNG stream if it's a background scanned image (takes full page) or 24rgb JPG stream if it's smaller in-place image.
 Also need to be mindfull of the high resolution images especially created with smart phones.
 Those save background off-white colors.
 I try to clean off-white background on those as I convert to 4bpp, otherwise a lot of that background gets converted to shades of gray and impede legibility.

 ### Heuristics
 The current code have some very crude heuristics to check if image should be re-compressed.
 The original idea was to have something like JPG compression quality, but I failed to find a generic solution to get it from all kind of possible image streams.
-So currently quality of the image is estimated 4.5% of StreamLength/NumberPixels.
-For the scanned images I encountered, this value varies from about 6 for low-resolution monochrome scans to aboot 90 for AppleNotes.
-The idea is the larger the image, the lower image quality I can accept.
-So currently if image 'quality' is less then 40 and image width less then 2 max referred width (or quality under 20 and width less then 4 times max).
-I don't expect any size reduction and don't even attempt to touch an image.
+So currently the code estimate compression ration of the stream lenth over target image area (width * height).
+If this ratio is below 6.5% - then no compression is neccessary.
+The fact that source transparent images are split (mask) is not considered.
 The logic as I mentioned is very crrude and will definitely benefit from more generic approach.

 ## Usage
 Even though application contains main() function, I use it as a class library that compresses stream as it's been submitted from the browser.
 If you want to try command line utility simply run it as